Notorynchus cepedianus Broadnose Sevengill Shark

 Age and Distribution

 This Notorynchus cepedianus tooth is from the Pliocene of Belgium.
 This shark lived approximately 33-2,6 million years ago.
 These teeth are not very common in the Antwerp area, this gives us an idea about the population of these sharks at the time.

 N. cepedianus co-inhabited the sea with other sharks like the monster shark Megalodon: (Otodus megalodon), Megamouth shark (Megachasma cf pelagios), Sleeper shark aka Greenland shark: (Somniosus microcephalus), Basking shark: (Cetorhinus maximus), Bluntnose sixgill Shark (Hexanchus griseus) and many more sharks.
 Besides sharks other animals swam in these waters like: bony fish, rays, birds and marine mammals like toothed whales, dolphins and seals.

 Notorynchus cepedianus (better said the hexanchiformes) can trace their history back to the Jurassic period, where the first fossils of the sevengilled sharks have been found.

 N. cepedianus belongs to the Hexanchidae which is a subclass of the Hexanchiformes.
 They’re more commonly known as the cow sharks.
-Another member of the Hexanchiformes from this time period is: Hexanchus griseus the bluntnose sixgill Shark.
+As few other members of the Hexanchiformes from this time period is: Hexanchus griseus the bluntnose sixgill Shark